hbctraining/DGE_workshop/lessons/06_functional_analysis.md

 *  Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
 *  Explore functional analysis tools

+# Exporting significant gene lists

+The next step in our workflow is interpretation of gene lists using various tools for functional analysis.
+Depending on the tool you choose to use downstream, you will require different information from the results table as input.
+To be safe it is wise to keep atleast one copy of the full results table with relevant information.

+Let's use the `write.table()` function to write the ordered results to file:

+	### Write sorted results to file
+	write.table(res_tableOE_sorted, file="results/results_OE_sortedPval.txt", sep="\t", quote=F, col.names=NA)

+	write.table(res_tableKD_sorted, file="results/results_KD_sortedPval.txt", sep="\t", quote=F, col.names=NA)

+One of the tools we will be using for functional analysis (gProfiler) will require only the gene names of the significant genes, but ordered by adjusted p-value.
+These lists we had created above for visualization.

+To write these lists to file we will use the `write()` function which will write the contents to file on single line, or if `ncol` is specified, into a certain number of columns:

+	### Write genes to file
+	write(sigOE, file="results/Mov10_oe_logFC_1_pVal_0.05.txt", ncol=1)
+	write(sigKD, file="results/Mov10_kd_logFC_1_pVal_0.05.txt", ncol=1)

 # Functional analysis

 The output of RNA-Seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
 To gain greater biological insight on the DEGs there are various analyses that can be done: